BeingSadatRahman/CSE2216-DSA-1-LAB-ASSIGNMENT/README.md

 ---

-### Section B-Medium Problems
+### Section B — Medium Problems

 **Q5: Digital Root**
-Recursively compute sum of digits until a single digit is obtained.
+Recursively compute the sum of digits until a single digit is obtained.

 **Q6: Check Sorted Array**
 Check recursively whether an array is sorted in ascending order.